EthanRosenthal/website-source/content/blog/yaml-ml/index.md

 {{% jupyter_cell_end %}}{{% jupyter_cell_start markdown %}}

-You keep forgetting parameters to pass to each of these switch points, which are actually now nodes in a [DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph).
+You now have too many CLI parameters to hold in your head, and [you can't remember](https://bsky.app/profile/ethanrosenthal.com/post/3lb3qm4vmak22) which ones you used on that run yesterday.
 So, you get the big brained idea to put all of your parameters into a single configuration file.
 You pick YAML because it's easier to use than JSON, and you still don't really know what TOML is.

+Your hand-designed switch points are now actually nodes in a large [DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph).
 You want maximum flexibility, so you push the configuration language to the brink with custom constructors that [dynamically instantiate Python classes](https://matthewpburruss.com/post/yaml/) and [import other yaml files](https://pypi.org/project/pyyaml-include/).

 You sit back and marvel at the beauty of declarative configuration.